Symphysis Pubis Dysfunction (SPD) in Pregnancy and How to Cope

 As time, medicine, and technology have advanced, so has the social perception of pregnancy.
 Pregnant women are no longer considered sick, frail, or hysterical.

 Most pregnant women enjoy healthy, active lifestyles right up until delivery.
-They are encouraged to continue their careers and exercise programs.
+They are encouraged to continue their careers and participate in exercise programs.

 Unfortunately, not all women experience this ideal pregnancy.
 Thousands of women suffer discomforts and conditions that affect their daily lifestyle.

 Symphysis pubis dysfunction (SPD) is a problem that occurs during pregnancy, when swelling and pain make the symphysis pubis joint less stable.
 Doctors and physiotherapists classify this type of pain, and any type of pelvic pain during pregnancy, as pelvic girdle pain (PGP).
 SPD is one type of pelvic girdle pain that is experienced during pregnancy.

 These problems are not as well understood as they should be.
 One of the least researched and understood pregnancy complications is SPD.
 This crippling condition has only recently become recognized by American physicians.
 Its cause is attributed to the softening and loosening of the cartilage and ligaments that normally support the pelvic girdle.
 The result is moderate to severe pain that can severely hinder a pregnant woman's movements.

 Unfortunately, many women go undiagnosed or misdiagnosed for this condition.
 Even more unforgivable, these women often have their concerns brushed aside by clueless doctors who may think their patient is merely overreacting to the normal aches and pains of pregnancy.